-Are you a victim of the afternoon slump?
+Chances are, you’re one of the many victims of the afternoon slump.
 If you find yourself struggling to make it through the day, your diet might be to blame.
 While sugar and caffeine often give you a quick energy boost, they also cause you to crash just a few hours later.
 If you’re relying on coffee and energy drinks to perk you up, you’re actually doing more harm than good.

 Hint: add the minerals yourself.
 Often, enhanced waters from the store have more than just added vitamins or minerals — they have added sugar, which may keep you on that blood sugar roller coaster ride.

-Then to help your body fight stress and fatigue the right way, add a few whole, plant-based foods to your diet.
-They’ll provide your body with a steady stream of natural energy, eliminating that afternoon slump once and for all.
+Then to help your body fight stress and fatigue the right way.
+Add a few whole, plant-based foods to your diet.
+Whole foods provide your body with a steady stream of natural energy, eliminating that afternoon slump once and for all.

-Here are 8 power-packed whole foods that can help you fight fatigue:
+Here are 8 powerful superfoods that can help you fight fatigue.

 Spirulina contains an astounding array of nutrients, including chlorophyll, protein, and antioxidants.
 In fact, spirulina is higher in protein and amino acids than any other plant source, containing all 8 essential amino acids.
 While it matches red meat as a source of iron, spirulina also contains B vitamins and magnesium, all of which are so important to maintaining your body’s energy levels.
 Spirulina is high in antioxidants which helps the body fight stress, too.
 Start with 3-5 grams per day Make sure you’re buying quality spirulina from a trusted brand.